Role

 User feedback

-AI as a copilot
+AI as a helper not replacement

 Market alignment